Food. Chances are, it’s one of the biggest expenses in your budget and it’s one that sometimes you wished you didn’t have fork over money for.

 Related Post: How to Keep from Going Over your Budget

 When it comes to reining in the food budget, start slow.
 If you’re in a crazy season of life, remember to give yourself grace and figure out where you can easily add in a home-cooked meal with the stuff you regularly buy.
 For instance, if you’re eating out all the time, pick one day a week that you and your family will be intentional about being home for dinner.

-And then plan to cook an easy meal – like a crockpot meal or even a freezer meal.
+And then plan to cook an easy meal – like a crockpot meal (head here for my favorite crockpot meal plan!) or even a freezer meal.
 It doesn’t need to be an elaborate meal, just any quick and easy meal will do (head here for some 15-minute meal ideas).

 Once you’ve gotten in the hang of having dinner at home for that one night, add in another day.

 Consider Changing Things